 The preparation of the financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the company's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 1 (o).
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 1 (n).

-The financial statements were authorised for issue by the directors on 22 August 2018.
+The financial statements were authorised for issue by the directors on 28 August 2019.